 On the Import Web Service or XML Scheme dialog box, select Web service operation and click Next:

-On the Import Web Service dialog box, select Create new imported web service and click Next:
+On the Import Web Service dialog box, select Web service operation and click Next.

-For WSDL source in the Web service Description section of the New Web Service Operation dialog box, select the WSDL to be used for this imported web service.
-You can either use a URL or load a File from your computer.
+In the New Web Service Operation dialog box, for WSDL source , specify the WSDL to be used for this imported web service.
+For the WSDL source you can either provide the URL (for example, http://webservices.oorsprong.org/websamples.countryinfo/CountryInfoService.wso?WSDL) or load a File from your computer.

-On the New Web Service Operation dialog box, you can now review the services and operations available to the imported web service.
+On the New Web Service Operation dialog box, you can review the services and operations that are available to the imported web service.
+If you click on any of the operations, information about the operation will be displayed in the right pane.
 Select a web service operation and click Next.

-On the Select Elements dialog box, you can optionally select the elements to map as return values of the web service, and then click Next.
+On the Select Elements dialog box, you can optionally select individual elements to map as return values of the web service.
+Click Next.

-The final step in this wizard provides you with the option to create a microflow in which the imported web service is called and the option to add icons to the generated entities:
+In the final step of this wizard you can select icons that will be attached to the generated entities and create a microflow in which the imported web service is called:

 Click Finish to create the web service.